q-shift/backstage-playground/README.md

 ### First step

 Before to play with QShift backstage, it is needed to perform some steps such as:
 - Create an OpenShift project
 - Provide your registry credentials (quay.io, docker, etc) as a `config.json` file
 - Create a secret of type `kubernetes.io/service-account-token` to get a token that backstage will use to access the cluster and will never expire.

+TODO: Review how we introduce the commands to be executed

 - Start first by cloning this project locally